ChicoState/Pickup/README.md

 to make an admin user, follow the test run steps and instead of running `python mysite/manage.py runserver`, run `python mysite/manage.py createsuperuser` then follow the creation steps and notify other team members of the new superuser

 ### To Run with docker:
-install python and docker, then use `Docker compose up`
+install python and docker, then use `docker compose up`

 Both routes will host the site at localhost:8000